Q-Learning with Shift-Aware Upper Confidence Bound in Non-Stationary Reinforcement Learning: Conclusion and Discussion

 Q-learning with UCB exploration has become a standard model-free RL that is provably efficient, with nearly optimal regret bound in non-stationary RL.
 Yet, it can exploit sub-optimal reward if the environment suddenly changes in some episode in the finite-horizon episodic MDP, or step in the infinite-horizon discounted MDP.
 To tackle this challenge, we introduce DQUCB, a shift-aware Q-learning~UCB that leverages the transition density function to enhance the uncertainty quantification of the UCB, resulting in better exploration and exploitation.
 Our theoretical results show that our oracle DQUCB can achieve a nearly optimal regret bound in both episodic MDP and discounted MDP under distribution shifts.
 Our empirical results demonstrate the computational efficiency of our method when compared to model-based baselines and confirm our theoretical analysis with a significantly lower regret than Q-learning baselines across different tasks, datasets, and model architectures.
 With these results, we hope our work will contribute to the literature on improving the uncertainty and robustness of UCB for Q-learning in sequential problems.

+Our proposed method is based on Q-learning, which is specifically designed for discrete action spaces, and requires conversion between continuous and discrete spaces for applications in continuous spaces.
+In addition, the quality of our UCB relies on the quality of the density function; if the density estimator is not sufficiently accurate, it can affect the performance of our model.
 Future work includes tackling the limitation of density estimation with the kernel estimator and extending our method to more RL tasks.